christinadelta/language_tasks/README.md

 # Language Tasks
-A collection of experimental tasks created in psychoPy, for language brain mapping.
-The tasks are written in python.
+A collection of language experimental tasks created in psychoPy.

 ### Dependencies: python3, psychopy3